Glycemic Index of Kidneys - braised

 What is the glycemic index of Kidneys - braised?

-Kidneys - braised has a glycemic index (GI) of 0, which is classified as low GI.
-As a low GI food, Kidneys - braised provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Kidneys - braised has a glycemic index of 0, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Kidneys - braised?